hasura/supergraph-io/README.md

 **Prior art**
   - [Google Cloud API design guide](https://cloud.google.com/apis/design/resources)
-    - Resource/Model: A resource-oriented API is generally modeled as a resource hierarchy, where each node is either a simple resource or a collection resource.
+    - Resource: A resource-oriented API is generally modeled as a resource hierarchy, where each node is either a simple resource or a collection resource
-    - Method/Command: resources are manipulated via a small set of methods
+    - Method: Resources are manipulated via a small set of methods
-  - Github API
-    - [collection/models](https://docs.github.com/en/rest/pulls/pulls?apiVersion=2022-11-28): `GET /repos/{owner}/{repo}/pulls` lists pull requests in a specified repository.
-A `pull request` is a model.
-    - [command](https://docs.github.com/en/rest/pulls/pulls?apiVersion=2022-11-28#merge-a-pull-request): `PUT /repos/{owner}/{repo}/pulls/{pull_number}/merge` merges a pull request into the base branch.

 ### Composability